OpenLI-NZ/openli/doc/ProvisionerDoc.md

 that is used to emit the intercept config, the layout of the YAML in this file is minimalist and not pleasant to read.

+Default RADIUS usernames are expressed as a YAML sequence with a key of `defaultradiususers:`.
+Each sequence item is a RADIUS Username that you want OpenLI to ignore when tracking potentially interceptable sessions from captured RADIUS traffic (because the username is a default that has been pre-configured on CPEs, and therefore does not correspond to an individual user).

 Agencies are expressed as a YAML sequence with a key of `agencies:`.
 Each sequence item represents a single agency and must contain the following key-value elements: